brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 The next two sensitivities that had the largest impact on biomass scale relative to the base model were the sensitivities exploring data weighting using the DM Method, which resulted in a larger biomass scale than the base model, and the sensitivity estimating natural mortality, which resulted in a smaller biomass scale than the base model (Figures \ref{fig:sens-ssb-subset} and \ref{fig:sens-depl-subset}).
 Despite the differences in scale, both sensitivities resulted in higher stock status than the base model.
 Estimating natural mortality resulted in a tradeoff with selectivity.
 When allowing flexibility in $M$, the model estimates a high value than the base case, which results in higher estimates for the peak size in selectivity for both fleets.
 The estimate of $M$ is therefore limited by the parameter estimates for the peak in selectivity approaching their bounds.

 The sensitivity estimating annual recruitment deviations resulted in a lower biomass scale, and level of depletion such that spawning ouput in 2020 was below the threshold of 25 percent of unfished spawning output (Figures \ref{fig:sens-ssb-subset} and \ref{fig:sens-depl-subset}).
 The estimates or recruitment deviations had a period of above-average recruitment from 1987 to 2003, then switched to a period of low recruitment (Figure \ref{fig:sens-recdev}).
 The recruitment deviation estimates were likely being driven by smaller lengths observed in the recreational fleet in the mid 1990s, but mostly by a lack of smaller fish being caught since 2000 (Figure \ref{fig:mean-rec-len-data}).
 Furthermore, the variability of the recruitment deviations up to around 2005 were higher than the assumed variability in recruitment (0.6), suggesting the increased recruitments were not well informed by the data.
 The pattern of recruitment deviations estimated seemed extreme for the Washington model but the general pattern showed some coherence with the recruitment deviations estimated in the separate Oregon model.
 The Oregon base model estimated above average recruitment in the late 1990s which led to an increase in spawning output during the 2000s.
 This may potentially suggest that quillback rockfish off the coast of Oregon and Washington experience similar drivers in recruitment, howeer, the Oregon model estimated periods of higher recruitment since 2000 to support increasing catches over time and also to fit pulses of small fish in the length data, whereas the Washington base model estimates lower than average recruitment throughout that time period.

+### Simple stock synthesis

+A Simple Stock Synthesis (SSS) was run to compare the results from the base model with a simpler modeling approach.
+SSS samples via Markov Chain Monte Carlo (MCMC) from three key parameter distributions: natural mortality, steepness, and stock status in a specific year.
+The mean and median of the priors assumed in the base model were used to create sampling distributions for natural mortality and steepness.
+Stock status was assumed to be 40 percent, based on appoximating the estimate from LBSPR (45 percent) and that from the base model (40 percent).
+SSS applies parameter draws from each of the three parameters within the model and then estimates an $R0$ value based on the fixed removals and drawn parameters.

+\begin{enumerate}

+	\item Current stock status based on the estimate from the base model (SS-CL):
+	\begin{itemize}
+		\item Number of draws = 1000,
+		\item $M$ = lognormal distribution ($\mu$ = 0.06, $\sigma$ = 0.22),
+		\item $h$ = truncated beta ($\alpha$ = 0.72, $\beta$ = 0.15, a = 0.20, b = 1.0), and
+		\item Fraction unfished in 2020 = beta($\alpha$ = 0.40, $\beta$ = 0.20)
+	\end{itemize}
+d
+\end{enumerate}

+The median of unfished spawning output, spawning output 2021, fraction unfished in 2021, the OFL in 2023, and the ABC in 2023 based on the 2021 fraction unfished of 40 percent is shown in in Table \ref{tab:SSS-40}.
+The prior distribution for parameters and the derived quantities with 95 percent uncertainty are shown in Figures \ref{fig:sss-prior-40} and \ref{fig:sss-quant-40}.
+Assuming that the stock was less depleted relative to the base model resulted in higher estimates of the OFL and ABC in 2023, even when the category 3 buffer was applied (buffer = 0.78, based on a P* = 0.45 and \sigma = 2.0).

+[how are abc applied?
+Need to check and confirm this.
+Probably need to run on own.
+M should be 0.057 and should be same by sex.]

 ### Unresolved Problems and Major Uncertainties

 The primary uncertainty for the Washington quillback rockfish model is in the scale of the population.
 The trajectory of the population is generally consistent across profiles and sensitivities however the scale of the population is poorly informed by data.
-This is evident in the relatively wide uncertainty in the estimate of $R_0$, leading to uncertainty around spawning biomass and around stock status.
+This is evident in the relatively wide uncertainty in the estimate of log($R_0$), as well as uncertainty in the estimate of the peak of the selectivity curve, leading to uncertainty around spawning biomass and around stock status.
 Estimating growth parameters, notably $L_{\infty}$ and the coefficient of variation in length of older fish affected the population scale greatly.
-Estimating recruitment deviations also reduced the scale of the population, and also resulted in spawning output relative to unfished equilibrium spawning output falling below the threshold value.
+Estimating recruitment deviations reduced the scale of the population, and also resulted in spawning output relative to unfished equilibrium spawning output falling below the threshold value.
 Profiles across fixed parameters show support across a wide range of values based on negative log-likelihood and also result in large changes in stock size and status.
-Consequently, this base model is dependent on many of the assumptions in parameter values.
+In particular, profiling across steepness, as well as across natural mortality values revealed that assuming low values for these parameters shifted the peak of selectivity to lower values, and higher estimates of equilibrium recruitment, resulting in high spawning biomass and less depletion.
+Consequently, this base model is dependent on many of the assumed values for the parameters.

-More information on the perceived lack of small fish in the recreational fishery would improve understanding if indeed this is due ot recruitment or sampling issues or steady and ongoing changes in the fishery.
+More information on the perceived lack of small fish in the recreational fishery would improve understanding if indeed this is due to recruitment or sampling issues or steady and ongoing changes in the fishery.
 An increase in smaller fish in 2020 may indicate a recruitment event, however more years of data would be needed to confirm.

 <!--chapter:end:34diagnostics.Rmd-->